Eventide H9000 Review

 So Many Presets!

 The Eventide H9000 Effects Processor comes loaded with the newest presets and those of older ones within the factory memory to select from.
 A few of these presets are holdouts from the Eventide H8000, DSP4000, and H3000, and a few are scorching off the press from the Eventide H9 Harmonizer®.

-Presets are a great way to get started, however the H9000 has a brand new randomize parameters function.
-If you’d like some new spice to your favourite preset, simply mix it up and see what happens.
+Presets are a great way to get started, however, the H9000 has a brand new randomize parameters function.
+If you’d like some new spice to your favorite preset, simply mix it up and see what happens.

-Please let us know how to you like Eventide H9000 review take from us.
-We hope that we brought you closer to this unit and it’s functionality.
+Please let us know how you like the Eventide H9000 review take from us.
+We hope that we brought you closer to this unit and its functionality.